ilindh/Engineering-Portfolio/docs/projects/industrial-drone.md

   <p><em> </em></p>
 </div>

-The current sensor led to the Power Distribution Unit (PDU) that split the battery to the ESCs and regulates it for the flight controller and other perihperals.
-Mateksys XCLASS PDB FCHUB-12S was selected for its high current rating and peripheral controllability.
-With this PDB it was possible to control the easily overheating video transmitter (VTX) on or off with the remote controller while on the ground.
+The current sensor feeds into the Power Distribution Unit (PDU), which splits power to the ESCs and regulates voltage for the flight controller and peripherals.
+I selected the Mateksys FCHUB-12S for its high current rating and control features, allowing me to toggle the video transmitter (VTX) via the remote controller to prevent overheating while on the ground.

 <div align="center">
   <img src="../../images/drone/PDU.jpg" width="700" />